1957 International Meeting of Communist and Workers Parties: Sino-Soviet split

 Mao Zedong, Deng Xiaoping, and Soong Ching-ling at the 1957 Moscow conference.

 The 1957 meeting marked a turning point in Sino-Soviet relations, for the first time the contradictions between the Soviet and Chinese parties came into the forefront (which would later result in the Sino-Soviet split).

-Whilst the meeting marked increasing divergence between the Soviet and Chinese communist parties, although the Chinese Communist Party signed both the declaration and peace manifesto after some hesitation.
+Whilst the meeting marked increasing divergence between the Soviet and Chinese communist parties, the Chinese Communist Party signed both the declaration and peace manifesto after some hesitation.
 Mao Zedong addressed the meeting on November 18, 1957, at which he publicly affirmed support for Khrushchev's leadership in his struggle against the "Anti-Party Group".
 The speech, released in full by Chinese authorities only in 1985, marks the sole known statement of Mao siding with Khrushchev against the "Anti-Party Group".

 Moreover, Mao took advantage of the Moscow meeting to improve Sino-North Korean relations, by holding bilateral talks with the Korean leader Kim Il Sung and expressing remorse over Chinese interference in Korean affairs in 1956.
 In his speech at the meeting, Kim Il Sung avoided touching on the Sino-Soviet contradictions.